treasure-chess/chess-image-generator/README.md

 ## Usage

 First calculate the final state of the board using the chess.js library.
-You can save the output, rather than having to perform this step every time, which can save up to 400ms per game.
+You should save the output, rather than performing this step every page load, which saves up to 400ms per game.

 ```js
 const { getBoardLayout } = require("@treasure-chess/chess-image-generator");